gmoore10/WAI/README.md

  # Tests

- To run test on this project, perform the following actions:
+ To run tests on this project, perform the following actions:

- * Maje sure you have run through the Getting Started section of this readme first.
+ * Make sure you have run through the Getting Started section of this readme first.
  * Navigate to the root folder of the project
  * Run `npm test`